pa11y/pa11y/README.md

-    -H, --htmlcs <url>             the URL or path to source HTML_CodeSniffer from -e, --phantomjs <path>         the path to the phantomjs executable -S, --screen-capture <path>    a path to save a screen capture of the page to
+    -H, --htmlcs <url>             the URL or path to source HTML_CodeSniffer from -e, --phantomjs <path>         the path to the phantomjs executable -S, --screen-capture <path>    a path to save a screen capture of the page to -A, --add-rule <rule>          WCAG 2.0 rules from a different standard to include, a repeatable value or separated by semi-colons
 ```

 ### Running Tests